10 Cat Lover Opinions: Is The Stereotype About Orange Cats Real

 3. Intelligent Creatures

 I encountered a lot of disagreement about the intelligence of orange cats.
 Most offered narratives suggest these cats are just as smart, if not smarter.
-For instance, many people report their orange felines can open doors and cross the street at a green light as they’ve seen humans do.
+For instance, many people report that their orange felines can open doors and cross the street at a green light, as they’ve seen humans do.

 One cat lover even considers their cat wiser than most people.
 Another compared theirs to a private investigator.
-As a cat owner, I would have to agree that it takes precision and skill for my cat to throw the most important items off my table when hungry.
+As a cat owner, it takes precision and skill to throw the most important items off my table when hungry.

 4. Neutered